rfhb/emamds/en/medicines/human/EPAR/strensiq.md

 Strensiq: European Medicines Agency recommends measures to ensure safe and effective use

 Reference Number: EMA/386551/2015

+Summary:

+Colour coding of different presentations and booklet for patients to ensure correct use and avoid medication errors

 English (EN) (86.86 KB - PDF)